Table of Contents

 adding the following parameter to your GRUB configuration:

-The ZFS file system is known to use all available RAM as cache if the default system settings are not changed.
+The ZFS file system is known to use nearly all available RAM as cache if the default system settings are not changed.
 This may lead to a heavy fragmentation of the host memory preventing VirtualBox VMs from being started.
 We recommend to limit the ZFS cache by adding a line

 set zfs:zfs_arc_max = xxxx